-Although BNL has made significant investments in environmental protection programs over the past 15 years and continues to make progress in achieving its goal of preventing new groundwater impacts and to remediate previously contaminated groundwater, during 2011, a plume of trichlorofluoromethane (also known by the trade name Freon-11) was discovered in the area of the Laboratory's Site Maintenance Facility, Building 452.
-In response, the BNL Groundwater
+BNL has made significant investments in environmental protection programs over the past 15 years and continues to make progress in achieving its goal of preventing new groundwater impacts and to remediate previously contaminated groundwater.
+No new impacts to groundwater quality were discovered during 2012.

-Protection Contingency Plan was followed to assure that the appropriate characterization, stakeholder notifications, and corrective actions were implemented.
 The Laboratory will continue efforts to prevent new groundwater impacts and is vigilant in measuring and communicating its performance.

-7.3 GROUNDWATER MONITORING
+7.3 GROUNDWATER MONITORING PROGRAMS